Immigrants baffled by Trump's remark on Haiti, Africa

 "Trump comments, he says a lot of extraordinary stuff every day to the point where people are not taking it seriously," Kebede said.
 He said he wasn't sure if Trump was trying to "get some electorate excited."

-Two sources briefed Trump's the conversation said that during the portion of the conversation about Haiti — which came at the top of the exchange that led to the vulgar comment — the president questioned why Haitians should be given specific consideration.
+Two sources briefed on the meeting said that, during the portion of the conversation about Haiti, which came at the top of the exchange that led to the vulgar comment, the president questioned why Haitians should be given specific consideration.

 "Why do we need more Haitians, take them out," he said, according to the sources.
 Someone else in the room responded: "Because if you do, it will be obvious why."